cmarangon/m4_terraform/readme.md

 1. Run `terraform apply` to set up application in azure cloud
 1. Open `http://<returned ip from terraform>:3000` in browser

-### Fazit zu Terraform azurerc
+### Conclusion on Terraform azurerc
-Mit dem terraform provider `azurerc` konnte ich die Beispielanwendung innerhalb weniger Stunden vollautomatisiert in die Microsoft Cloud deployen.
-Die Konfiguration `as_separate_services` würde das gesamte Setup etwas eleganter verteilen.
-Ich konnte sie jedoch nicht abschliessen, da mir am Ende die Zeit ausging.
+With the Terraform provider `azurerc`, we were able to deploy the sample application fully automated into the Microsoft Cloud within a few hours.
+The configuration `as_separate_services` would distribute the entire setup more elegantly.
+However, we could not complete and test it, as we ran out of time in the end.

-**Vorteile:**
+**Advantages:**
-+ Sehr umfangreich an Diensten
++ Extensive range of services
-+ Sehr granular einstellbar
++ Highly granular configurability
-+ Sprechende Fehlermeldungen in Terraform
++ Clear error messages in Terraform

-**Nachteile:**
+**Disadvantages:**
-- Dokumentation von azurerc zum Teil sehr knapp gehalten.
-Viele Details müssen in Azure direkt geprüft werden.
+- Documentation for azurerc is sometimes very brief.
+Many details need to be checked directly in Azure.
-- Dokumentation von azurerc zum Teil inkonsequent
+- Documentation for azurerc is sometimes inconsistent
-    - Beispiel: In `azurerc_container_app` wird der Arbeitsspeicher mit der Endung `Gi` angegeben.
-In der `azurerm_container_group` hingegen fällt die Endung weg.
+    - Example: In `azurerc_container_app`, the memory is specified with the suffix `Gi`.
+In `azurerm_container_group`, however, the suffix is omitted.
-- Limitiert in der Benennung von Ressourcen. *(Max.
-24 alphanummerische Zeichen)*
+- Limited in the naming of resources. *(Max.
+24 alphanumeric characters)*